roman-milk/roman-milk.github.io/mikes-first-time.md

+===

- ****** Mike's First Time Ch.
-03 ****** byColdfinger© Ignoring the protests of his friends he went into the house and found Wheeler and the three women over by the kitchen door.
+Ignoring the protests of his friends he went into the house and found Wheeler and the three women over by the kitchen door.
 Wheeler was trying to persuade his wife to go home in a cab, but she was not willing.

  "Sorry to interrupt Mr. Wheeler, but if Mrs. Wheeler is ready to go home, I could give her a lift.
 Its on my way."